7 Important Nurse Practitioner Common Questions About Schools and Careers

 How do I choose a specialization?

 During your graduate level coursework, you’ll have the opportunity to choose a specialization.
 A few examples are acute care NP, school NP and gerontological NP.
-Once you earn your MSN, you’ll be eligible to take an exam offered by either the American Academy of Nurse Practitioners Certification Program or the American Nurses Credentialing Center.
+Once you earn your MSN, you’ll be eligible to take an exam offered by either the American Association of Nurse Practitioners Certification Program or the American Nurses Credentialing Center.
 Upon passing, you’ll be certified in your chosen specialization.

 How do I apply for financial aid?